re-do/re-posts/TakingTypeScriptToItsLimits/TakingTypeScriptToItsLimits.md

-# TypeScript to its limits: Can types parse their own syntax?
+# Taking TypeScript to its limits: Can types parse their own syntax?

 ![82-million character type error](./82MillionCharacterTsError.png)